-5.3.2.2 Underground Storage
+5.3.2.2 Subsurface Storage

-Per the modified rational method calculations included as part of Appendix C.2, the remainder of the site is to be directed towards area drains in catchment L101A, collecting in a cistern with orifice ICD to meet the target peak discharge rate during the 100-year event.
-The area drains are within the existing infrastructure and any relocation of drains will include any associated existing ICDs.
-At the cistern, an orifice of 133mm diameter is required to meet the target release rate from the proposed site; this could be substituted by another equivalent flow control device as long as it achieves the desired flow rate.
+Per the modified rational method calculations included as part of Appendix C.2, the remainder of the site is to be directed towards the catch basins on L101A complete with IPEX Tempest HF or LMF Orifice ICD to meet the target peak discharge rate during the 100-year event.
+The existing catch basins will be relocated including all associated ICD's and would be reconnected to the existing outlet.

-The required 19m of storage will be detained on the proposed site through a cistern within the parking garage.

-Controlled release rates and storage volumes required are summarized in Table 3: Underground Storage Areas.
+The required 19m3 of storage will be detained on the proposed site through a cistern within the underground parking.
+Controlled release rates and storage volumes required are summarized in Table 5.3: Subsurface Storage Area (L101A)

-Tributary Area Design Storm Design Head (m) Discharge (L/s) Orifice Type Vrequired (m ) L101A 2-Year 0.25 18.77 133mm Circular Orifice 0.27 100-Year 0.25 18.77 18.52
+Tributary Area Design Storm Design Head (m) Discharge (L/s) Orifice Type V {required} (m 3)

+L101A 2-Year 0.25 18.77 IPEX Tempest HF 0.3

+100-Year 0.25 18.77 133mm Orifice 18.5